 JE: When I think back of the very beginning, I can’t believe it – I remember my first call with a data scientist – I felt like this image of a dog typing on the computer!
-I remember it so vividly it nearly makes me sweat again just thinking of this meeting!
-Trying to be a female CEO in the fashion industry isn’t easy.
+I remember it so vividly it nearly makes me sweat again just thinking of this meeting.
+Trying to be a female in a CEO role in the fashion industry isn’t easy.
+Female representation and female leaders at this level are minimal.
 But you know what?
 In every step, in every challenge I face I try and I learn.
 Sometimes I work it out and sometimes I don’t.
 One thing for sure – I always do better the next time.

 BT: Would you do anything different if you had to start all over again?

 JE: I would’ve networked from the beginning.
 People are key.
 You will always learn from connecting with people and they are the way forward.